Ger 160D1: EROTICISM AND LOVE IN THE MIDDLE AGES, Fall 2016

 3. Both items must be put in a folder and turned in at the start of class.

-- Graders will review your paper/s a second time only within 7 days after it has been returned to you.
+- Grader will review your paper/s a second time only within 7 days after the original has been returned to you.
+Re-grading, however, does not guarantee a better grade.
+The second grade will be the only one that will count.

 - 3rd paper: discuss one critical aspect in one of the maeren (in Erotic Tales) as comprehensively as possible.
 Write a good thesis, support it with solid arguments, and conclude.